pirtwo/griddedjs/README.md

 ### 2D grid library for JavaScript
 The aim of this library is to make working with 2D arrays easier.
-With the help of this library you can easily create a grid structure, and store or retrieve your data with ease in that context.
+With the help of this library, you can easily create a grid structure and store or retrieve your data with ease in that context.

 ### install
 ```